webtactics/pmfresh.com.au/pages/products/recipes.md

   order: 5
 ---

-<p>Fresh recipes and fresh thinking.</p>

-<p>Discover a variety of delicious recipes crafted to make the most of our freshly prepared PMFresh vegetables.</p>
+<p>Discover delicious recipes crafted to make the most of our freshly prepared PMFresh vegetables and salads.</p>

 <p>Whether you're looking for quick meal ideas or gourmet dishes, our recipes are designed to inspire your culinary creativity.</p>